The Body Issue: 2018

 Bird and Rapinoe, who were photographed together, became the first same-sex couple to appear on the cover of the magazine.
+Rapinoe was also the only athlete to ever pose for the issue more than once.

 2019

 The 2019 issue released on September 4, 2019 and was the final printed issue of the ESPN Magazine.
 It featured the following athletes: